spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 ---
-sidebar_label: "Adding a Workspace"
+sidebar_label: "Create a Workspace"
-title: "Adding a workspace"
+title: "Create a workspace"
-description: "How to create multi-cluster workspace in Palette"
+description: "How to create multi-cluster workspace in Palette."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 0